timescale/pgai/docs/vectorizer.md

 Initially, vectorizers only work on [Timescale Cloud][timescale-cloud].
 However support for self-hosted installations will be added quickly.

-Vectorizer offers the following API:
+Vectorizer offers the following APIs:

-* [Create vectorizers](#create-vectorizers): automate the process of creating embeddings for table data
+- [Create vectorizers](#create-vectorizers): automate the process of creating embeddings for table data.
-* [Chunking configuration](#chunking-configuration): define the way text data is split into smaller, manageable pieces before being processed for embeddings
+- [Chunking configuration](#chunking-configuration): define the way text data is split into smaller, manageable pieces before being processed for embeddings.
-* Embedding configuration to be completed
+- [Embedding configuration](#embedding-configuration): create a standardized configuration object that can be used by other pgai functions.
+- [Formatting configuration](#formatting-configuration): configure the way data from the source table is formatted before it is sent for embedding.
+- [Indexing configuration](#indexing-configuration): specify the way generated embeddings should be indexed for efficient similarity searches.
+- [Scheduling configuration](#scheduling-configuration): configure when and how often the vectorizer should run in order to process new or updated data.
+- [Enable and disable vectorizer schedules](#enable-and-disable-vectorizer-schedules): temporarily pause or resume the automatic processing of embeddings, without having to delete or recreate the vectorizer configuration.
+- [Processing configuration](#processing-configuration): specify the way the vectorizer should process data when generating embeddings.
+- [Drop a vectorizer](#drop-a-vectorizer): remove a vectorizer that you created previously, and clean up the associated resources.
+- [View vectorizer status](#view-vectorizer-status): monitoring tools in pgai that provide insights into the state and performance of vectorizers.

 ## Create vectorizers

-You use the `ai.create_vectorizer` function in pgai to set up and configure an automated system for generating and managing embeddings for a specified table in the database.
+You use the `ai.create_vectorizer` function in pgai to set up and configure an automated system for generating and managing embeddings for a specific table in your database.

 The purpose of `ai.create_vectorizer` is to:
-- Automate the process of creating embeddings for table data
+- Automate the process of creating embeddings for table data.
-- Set up necessary infrastructure such as tables, views, and triggers for embedding management
+- Set up necessary infrastructure such as tables, views, and triggers for embedding management.
-- Configure the embedding generation process according to user specifications
+- Configure the embedding generation process according to user specifications.
-- Integrate with AI providers for embedding creation
+- Integrate with AI providers for embedding creation.
-- Set up scheduling for background processing of embeddings
+- Set up scheduling for background processing of embeddings.

 ### Example usage